JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-gap-analysis.md

 # Compliance Gap Analysis

 The J1 Compliance app performs automated gap analysis based on the queries saved in questions that you have added as evidence to meeting compliance.
 At any time, you can review where the gaps are in your compliance but clicking the information icon next to gap analysis in a selected framework.

+If you have access to the Compliance app, you have access to the gap analysis view.
+If you do not have access to the Compliance app, your J1 administrator can grant you access to the gaps table by adding a special, read-only permissions role to the group permissions for group to which you belong.
+With this role, you can see the compliance gap information but are not able to perform any other actions in the Compliance app.

 ![](../assets/compliance-gap-analysis.png)